 Having played for Bristol City Kate joined at the start of the 2006/7 season and has had a fantastic season playing for the 2nd team and was voted Best Second Team Female Player 2006/7.
 However, Kate chose life over korfball and went travelling to Thailand for a few months last year.
 She came back to Cardiff City at the end of 2007/8.

-Matt has proved to be an impressive player last year with his skills on the pitch reaching new heights and racking up the goals all season.
+Matt has proved to be an impressive player with his skills on the pitch reaching new heights and racking up the goals.
 On a night out he is always up for a few shots at the bar and on the annual skiing trip he is our French interpreter… although sometimes we end up with one too many drinks???